 Factoring.
 KLA-Tencor has agreements (referred to as "factoring agreements") with financial institutions to sell certain of its trade receivables and promissory notes from customers without recourse.
 The Company does not believe it is at risk for any material losses as a result of these agreements.
 In addition, the Company periodically sells certain letters of credit ("LCs"), without recourse, received from customers in payment for goods.

-The following table shows total receivables sold under factoring agreements and proceeds from sales of LCs for the indicated periods:
+The following table shows total receivables sold under factoring agreements for the indicated periods: